Noosa Adventist College

-Noosa Christian College is a co-educational Primary and Secondary College, located in Cooroy, near Noosa, Queensland, Australia.
-The college is owned and operated by the Seventh-day Adventist Church and its sister college, Northpine Christian College, is located in Dakabin, Queensland, approximately 1 hour south of Cooroy.
+Noosa Adventist College (NAC), formally Noosa Christian College, is a co-educational primary and secondary private school in Cooroy, Queensland, Australia.

+It is owned and operated by the Seventh-day Adventist Church; its sister college, Northpine Christian College, is located in Dakabin.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

 Principal Ross Reid established the school in 2003.
 It has grown into a Kindergarten to Year 12 school with a one-to-one laptop program for the Secondary College (Years 7 to 12).
 In 2011, the school celebrated its first graduation of a year 12 class.

-During the 2011 year, the Hon John Hogg, Senator for Queensland and President of the Australian Senate, officially opened a new AUD2 million library funded entirely by the Australian Government Building Education Revolution (BER) scheme.
+In 2011, the John Hogg, Senator for Queensland and President of the Australian Senate, officially opened a new AUD2 million library funded entirely by the Australian Government Building Education Revolution (BER) scheme.
 Noosa Christian College is one of 55 Adventist schools in Australia.
 These Adventist schools have received A$100 million as part of the Australian government's education modernisation program.